 How does a narcissistic partner negatively impact a relationship?

 Narcissistic relationships tend to be very challenging.
 Narcissistic partners usually have difficulty really loving someone else, because they don’t truly love themselves.
 They are so focused on themselves that they cannot really “see” their partner as a separate person.
 They tend to only see the partner in terms of how they fill their needs (or fail to fill their needs).
 Their mates and children are only valued in terms of their ability to meet these needs.
 Narcissistic partners often lack the ability to have empathy with their partners’ feelings.
-This lack of empathy leads to a lot of hard feelings in a narcissistic relationship.
+This lack of empathy leads to a lot of hard feelings.

 Yet many people are drawn to narcissistic relationships.
-Narcissistic partners can be very captivating, especially at the beginning, as they tend to have a “big” personality.
-They can be the life of the party.
-They can make you feel that you too must be great for them to be with you.
-However, in time, they can be too directive and controlling in relationships.
+Narcissistic partners can be very captivating, especially at the beginning.
+They tend to have a “big” personality.
+They are the life of the party.
+They can make you feel that you too must be great for them to choose you.
+However, in time, they can be too controlling in relationships.
 They may feel jealous or easily hurt.
-When narcissistic injuries occur, they often lash out and can be very cutting.
+When narcissistic injuries occur, they often lash out and can be cutting.
 Their reactions are dramatic and attention-seeking.
 According to narcissistic personality expert, Dr. W. Keith Campbell, “The effects of narcissism are most substantial in relation to interpersonal functioning.
 In general, trait narcissism is associated with behaving in such a way that one is perceived as more likable in initial encounters with strangers— but this likability diminishes with time and increased exposure to the narcissistic individual.”
-This is why many people, who have had long-term relationships with a narcissist, describe a very passionate and exciting honeymoon period in the beginning and then a sharp decline as the likeability decreases and the self-centered behaviors increase.
+This is why many people, who have been in a long-term narcissistic relationships, describe a very passionate and exciting honeymoon period in the beginning and then a sharp decline as the likability decreases and the self-centered behaviors increase.
 Narcissists are prone to falling madly in love with someone instantly and are very quick to commit.
 However, this initial love and commitment is not easily sustained.